ufrisk/pcileech-fpga/readme.md

 Older Devices:
 ==============

-PCILeech also supports multiple FPGA based devices that may not have the most recent firmware available for download, but will still work with some limitations:
+PCILeech also supports multiple FPGA based devices that may not have the most recent firmware available for download, but will still work with some limitations.
+If purchasing a new device it's recommended to get a currently supported device rather than a legacy device.

 | Legacy Device                          | Connection  | Transfer Speed | Version | PCIe Version  |
 | -------------------------------------- | ----------- | -------------- | ------- | ------------- |